When Vaginas Attack!

 Or in some species, she can squeeze the muscles around and just fully expel the penis.

-But then when you look at who's actually fathering the ducklings, it's only 2 to 5%.
+but then when you look at who's actually fathering the ducklings, it's it's only two to five percent only two to five percent of the ducklings are coming from those.
+Wow.

 How interesting.